-Radioactive decay is the spontaneous disintegration or emission of the atomic particles like alpha, beta, and gamma from the nucleus in the form of nuclear energy of radioactive matter or substances.
-Therefore, the radioactive decay simply determines by counting the number of alpha, beta, and gamma radiation in a given time and half-life is the period of time when half of the radioactive nucleus of the elements undergo disintegrates.
+Radioactive decay is the spontaneous disintegration or emission of atomic particles like alpha, beta, and gamma from the nucleus in the form of nuclear energy of radioactive matter or substances.
+Therefore, radioactive decay simply determines by counting the number of alpha, beta, and gamma radiation in a given time and half-life is the period of time when half of the radioactive nucleus of the chemical elements undergoes disintegrates.
 Radioactivity is one important natural phenomenon obeying the first-order kinetics uses mainly in radiocarbon dating and age of matter or materials.
 The rate of these first-order radioactive decay depends only on the single power of the concentration of the radioactive isotopes.
 Therefore, dN/dt = -kN, where N = number of the atoms of the disintegrating radioactive element, dt = time over which the decay is measured, and k = rate constant.

 Radioactive Decay Constant

-The rate constant defined as the fraction decomposing in the unit time interval provided the concentration of the reactant kept constant by adding from outside during this time interval.
+The rate constant defined as the fraction decomposing in the unit time interval provided the concentration of the reactant is kept constant by adding from outside during this time interval.
 The negative sign shows that N decreases with time.
 Let N0 = number of the atoms present at the time t = 0 and N = number of atoms present after the t time interval.
 The radioactive decay formula represented as, (dN/N) = -kt, and the integrating equation is written as N = N0e-kt.

 Half-life in radioactive decay

 After a certain period of time, the value of (N0/N ) becomes one-half of the radioactive elements.
 This period of decay is called the half-life of radioactive chemical material or substances.